Nadish-Madadi/CCC/README.md

 These are all the past contests I can do from the CCC.

-For now only J1,J2,J3 and maybe J4.
+For now only J1,J2,J3 and some J4s.

 Most Solutions in Python.